Implementation guide

 1.1 Information and records management must be directed by strategy and policy, and reviewed and monitored regularly

 Governance frameworks are critical to the achievement of effective information and records management.
-Your organisation must set high-level strategy and policy for managing its information and records.
-The administrative head of the organisation must adopt it.
+Your organisation must set a high-level strategy and policy for managing its information and records.
+The Administrative Head of your organisation must adopt it.

 appointment of an Executive Sponsor to oversee information and records management – requirement 1.2